vda-lab/vda-lab.github.io/_posts/2019-09-17-beyond-sql.md

       ...
 {% endhighlight %}

-Not ideal...
+The `a` in the output above refers to the `FOR a IN airports`.
+Using `FOR x IN airports` would have used `x` for each of the subdocuments above.

+This output is however not ideal...
 We basically just want to have the airport codes instead of the complete document.

 {% highlight sql %}
 FOR a IN airports